-SCHILLINGS is a trading name of Schillings International LLP, Schillings Critical Risk Limited and Schillings International (USA) LLP.
+SCHILLINGS is a trading name of Schillings International LLP, Schillings Critical Risk Limited, Schillings International (USA) LLP and Schillings NewCo.

 Schillings International LLP is a limited liability partnership registered in England and Wales with registration number OC398731.
 A list of members of Schillings International LLP is available for inspection at our registered office 12 Arthur Street, London, EC4R 9AB.
 Schillings International LLP is an Alternative Business Structure regulated and authorised by the Solicitors Regulation Authority.

-Schillings International (USA) LLP is a registered limited liability partnership organised and existing under the laws of the State of Delaware, United States of America, whose principal place of business is at One World Trade Center, Suite 8500, New York, NY 10007.
-Our New York based attorneys are registered as a foreign legal consultant in the State of New York.
-Our attorneys are solicitors licensed to practice solely in England and Wales.
+Schillings International (USA) LLP is a registered limited liability partnership organised and existing under the laws of the State of Delaware, United States of America, whose principal place of business is at 1101 Brickell Avenue, South Tower, 8th Floor, Miami, FL 33131.
+Our US based attorneys are registered as a foreign legal consultant in the State of New York and pending registration as a foreign legal consultant in the State of Florida.
 We are not authorised to advise the laws of the United States, any State within the United States or any jurisdiction other than England and Wales.

 Schillings International LLP and Schillings International (USA) LLP work together as part of a closely integrated international network but Schillings International LLP and Schillings International (USA) LLP are separately constituted and separately regulated legal entities which provide client services in accordance with the relevant laws of the jurisdictions in which they respectively operate.

 Schillings Critical Risk Limited is a limited company registered in England and Wales with registration number 11308220 and registered office at 12 Arthur Street, London EC4R 9AB.

 Schillings Newco LLP is an unregulated limited liability partnership, which is a subsidiary of Schillings International LLP registered in England and Wales with registration number OC445763.